ReaperOAK/KCAdashboard/src/components/tournaments/docs.md

 ## How to Extend
 - Add new components here for new tournament UI features.
-- Update this doc and `README.md` after changes.

 ## Last updated
 2025-07-11: Major refactor for modularity, beauty, and accessibility.